-HOME-TBRA provided rental assistance to 621 households which were homeless or at risk of homelessness.
+HOME-TBRA provided rental assistance to 2,487 households which were homeless or at risk of homelessness.
 Grantees who had previously failed to meet their service goals were not renewed while new grantees were added.
 The state also continued a service approach which required grantees to cover more than one county.
 Most grantees also required a contract extension as there are significant shortfalls in available housing in rural areas.
+The improving housing market in rural areas of Wisconsin represented a major factor in locally-experienced rent increases and a shortage of affordable units available for rent.